Communications Committee – Volunteer opportunities

 The Committee supports the work of the Professional Standards Department in the development and maintenance of a robust and transparent complaints process.
 It also advises on guidance to be given to members and, when necessary, contributes to the revision of Professional Standards Department documents.

 Members may also be asked to form a Preliminary Investigation Panel – this is the initial step in the complaints process and convenes only when a formal complaint is received.

 Committee meetings generally take place via Zoom on the 3rd or 4th Thursday, every two months at 8.30am.

 Interested applicants who wish to discuss the post should contact the Professional Conduct Supervisor email@example.com from whom the committee’s terms of reference and the person specification are available.

 Applicants should write, providing their CV and supporting statement outlining their experience to: firstname.lastname@example.org

 Closing date for applications – 20th May

 We understand the benefits to our organisation of building a diverse Society.
 We therefore encourage applications from individuals with protected characteristics.
 We are prepared to make reasonable adjustments under the Equality Act 2010.

-Candidates invited for interview will be given a copy of the Society’s Social Media Policy and may be asked to provide evidence that their social media complies with this policy.
+Candidates will be given a copy of the Society’s Social Media Policy and may be asked to provide evidence that their social media complies with this policy.

-In accordance with GDPR legislation we are required to inform you that should you apply for a role in the Society your details will be kept for a period of 12 months from application and then destroyed.
+In accordance with Data Protection legislation we are required to inform you that should you apply for a role in the Society your details will be kept for a period of 14 months from application and then destroyed.